 O’Shea burst on to the Irish domestic scene after a string of good performances at underage and club level.
 It was during one underage tour that O’Shea got the nickname Caesar – a nickname quite apt for someone that would go on to be head coach of Italy’s national rugby team.

 O’Shea seized upon the opportunities that professionalism brought to rugby, and promptly upped sticks to move from suburban Dublin to London Irish in 1995 after being part of the Irish squad at the Rugby World Cup in South Africa.
-The move meant he was excluded from the Irish team for 1996, but his form soon meant we couldn’t be excluded any longer.
+The move meant he was excluded from the Irish team for 1996, but his form soon meant he could be excluded no longer.
 In his first season in London he helped them win promotion to the top division of English Rugby.
 London Irish, plucky underdogs, continued to punch above their weight and improve season by season, and by 1997 O’Shea was back in the Irish squad and would make the full back spot his own.

 Conor O’Shea’s exploits were rewarded in 1999 as he won the Players’ Player of the Season Award, after captaining the side on great runs in both domestic and European competitions.
 However on the international front O’Shea’s involvement would continue to bring disappointment and heartbreak, with O’Shea being part of the Irish team to lose in the quarter-final playoff at the 1999 Rugby World Cup.